Have you done the test, seen the doctor, and confirmed you’re pregnant? Congratulations!

 Our bodies absorb iron better when it’s accompanied by vitamin C. So help yourself to a nice chilled glass of orange juice with your iron-rich foods.
 If you’re having cereal, chop up some fresh strawberries in it (7).

 Tea, coffee, and other caffeinated drinks are not your friends when it comes to iron absorption.
 Caffeine reduces the uptake of iron from your food or supplements.
 If you must have your daily caffeine fix, make sure you consume it a few hours after taking an iron supplement or eating an iron-rich meal (8).

 Another thing that can interfere with iron absorption is calcium.
 Make sure you don’t take a calcium supplement at the same time as an iron supplement.
 And avoid milk and other dairy products for an hour before and two hours after taking iron (9).

 Side Effects of Iron Supplements

-If they make you feel sick, try not to take them on an empty stomach.
-You can keep constipation at bay by increasing your fluid and fiber intake.
+If your supplement makes you feel sick, try not to take it on an empty stomach.
+If it still causes you trouble, try a different type.
+You can also keep constipation at bay by increasing your fluid and fiber intake.

-If any side effects are bothersome, then speak to your healthcare provider for advice and support (source).
+If any side effects are bothersome, speak to your health care provider for advice and support (10).